5 In-House Legal Software Every Law Firm Should Use

 NetDocuments is a cloud-based document management system designed specifically for legal teams.
 It offers secure storage, easy access from anywhere, and robust tools for collaboration and document handling.

-It’s known for top-notch security features and compliance with international standards, which makes it a safe bet for managing sensitive legal matters.
+It’s known for top-notch security features and compliance with international standards, which makes it a safe bet for managing sensitive legal matters and maintaining strong data security across the board.

 4. Matter Management Software

-Matter management software is a one-stop shop for legal teams to keep their cases and projects in line.
-It pulls together all the bits and pieces related to a case—documents, emails, deadlines, and more—into one spot that’s easily accessible.
+It pulls together all the bits and pieces related to a case—documents, emails, deadlines, and more—into one spot that’s easily accessible through a secure platform.

-It makes task management and legal workflows much easier by automating tasks, keeping an eye on those critical deadlines, and making sure everyone on the team is in the loop.
+It makes task management and legal workflows much easier by automating administrative tasks, keeping an eye on key dates, and making sure internal and external stakeholders are in the loop.

 Top Pick: Clio